Photopolymer: 3D printing

 Stereolithography, digital imaging, and 3D inkjet printing are just a few 3D printing technologies that make use of photopolymerization pathways.
 3D printing usually utilizes CAD-CAM software, which creates a 3D computer model to be translated into a 3D plastic object.
 The image is cut in slices; each slice is then reconstructed through radiation curing of the liquid polymer, converting the image into a solid object.
 Photopolymers used in 3D imaging processes require sufficient cross-linking and should ideally be designed to have minimal volume shrinkage upon polymerization in order to avoid distortion of the solid object.
 Common monomers utilized for 3D imaging include multifunctional acrylates and methacrylates, often combined with a non-polymeric component in order to reduce volume shrinkage.
 A competing composite mixture of epoxide resins with cationic photoinitiators is becoming increasingly used since their volume shrinkage upon ring-opening polymerization is significantly below those of acrylates and methacrylates.
 Free-radical and cationic polymerizations composed of both epoxide and acrylate monomers have also been employed, gaining the high rate of polymerization from the acrylic monomer, and better mechanical properties from the epoxy matrix.

+Continuous Liquid Interface Production (CLIP) accessed printing speeds of 500mm/hour and achieved resolutions below 100 micrometers.
+This methodology introduces an oxygen-permeable, UV-Transparent interfacial window, providing a narrow layer of space where radical polymerization is inhibited by molecular oxygen.
+Pathways of inhibition include, the quenching of the photo-initiator's excited state, or the formation of a peroxide upon interaction with an active propagation site.
+Following quenching, the continuous raising of the build platform induces a vacuum and draws in more monomer for a subsequent UV layer projection.